rollbar/docs/api/items_post.md

       // branch: Name of the checked-out source control branch.
 Defaults to "master" "branch": "master",

+      // Optiona: code_version
+      // String describing the running code version on the server
+      // See note about "code_version" above
+      "code_version": "b6437f45b7bbbb15f5eddc2eace4c71a8625da8c",

-      // sha: Git SHA of the running code revision.
+      // (Deprecated) sha: Git SHA of the running code revision.
 Use the full sha.
       "sha": "b6437f45b7bbbb15f5eddc2eace4c71a8625da8c"
     },